 ❤️ Why You'll Love This Recipe

-- Quick & Easy – Ready in just 15 minutes, this is the perfect recipe for those busy weeknights when you need a delicious side dish in a pinch.
+- Quick & Easy – Ready in just 15 minutes, this is the perfect recipe for those busy weeknights.

-- Great for Using Up Leftovers – Somehow, I always tend to make enough rice to feed an army!
-Luckily, this recipe is the ultimate way to use up all of that leftover rice, turning it into a tasty, restaurant-quality dish with very minimal effort!
+- Great for Using Up Leftovers – This recipe is the ultimate way to use up that leftover rice from last night's dinner, turning it into a tasty, restaurant-quality dish with very minimal effort!

 - Jasmine or long-grain rice – Day-old rice works best for fried rice since it’s drier and won’t get mushy.
 But if you only freshly cooked rice, spread it on a plate or pan for 10 minutes to help it dry out a bit.